MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster-replacement.md

       az account set -s $AZURE_BACKUP_SUBSCRIPTION_ID
       ```

-1. Create an Azure storage account and blob container
+1. Create an Azure storage account and blob container.

    When you use Azure Blob storage for backups, Velero requires a storage account and a blob container to store the backups.
 The following example shows the storage account created in a new `Velero_Backups` resource group.

-   The storage account needs to be created with a globally unique ID since this is used in DNS.
-The sample script uses `uuidgen` to randomly generate a unique name.
+   The storage account needs to be created with a globally unique ID since this is used in DNS.<!--Should this be "Azure DNS"--> The sample script uses `uuidgen` to randomly generate a unique name.
 You can use any method as long as the name follows [Azure naming rules for storage accounts](/azure/storage/common/storage-account-overview#storage-account-name).

    The storage account is created with encryption at rest capabilities (Microsoft managed keys)<!--managed keys reference seems like a non sequitur--> and is configured to only allow access via HTTPS connections.<!--Hyphenate "encryption-at-rest" - all or part?-->